eclipsesource/tabris-js-cli/README.md

 ```
 will replace all occurrences of `$FOO` with `bar` and `$BAR` with `baz`.

+For code signing, you can specify a build config file (see: [iOS](http://cordova.apache.org/docs/en/6.x/guide/platforms/ios/index.html#using-buildjson), [Android](http://cordova.apache.org/docs/en/6.x/guide/platforms/android/index.html#using-buildjson)) using the `--cordova-build-config=...` option.
+It can be relative to the `cordova/` project directory.
+You may want to include this file in `.gitignore` since it could contain sensitive information.

 ### Cleaning up build cache

 To speed up the build, pre-compiled build artifacts are being reused.